lukejacksonn/hyperapp-wiki/Home.md

 * **Declarative**: HyperApp's design is based on the [Elm Architecture].
 Create scalable browser-based applications using a functional paradigm.
 The twist is you don't have to learn a new language.
 * **Stateless components**: Build complex user interfaces from micro-components.
 Stateless components are framework agnostic, reusable and easy to debug.
-* **Batteries-included**: Out of the box, HyperApp has Elm-like state management, a virtual DOM engine and a router; it still weighs `1kb` and has no dependencies.
+* **Batteries-included**: Out of the box, HyperApp has Elm-like state management and a virtual DOM engine; it still weighs `1kb` and has no dependencies.

 HyperApp is not opinionated about your stack either; we're compatible with all bundlers and work well with [Hyperx] or [JSX] -- it's your choice.